.: first to dive while dependent on a ventilator

 Matthew Johnston has spent a lifetime battling the complications of Duchenne’s Muscular Dystrophy.
-The crippling and life-threatening disease leaves Matt confined to his wheelchair full-time, with only the use of his fingertips.
-Complicating this, Matt is unable to breathe on his own and requires use of a ventilator.
+The life-threatening disease leaves Matt confined to his wheelchair full-time, with only the use of his fingertips.
+Complicating this, Matt is unable to breathe on his own and requires full-time use of a ventilator.

 A final limitation…the dive industry had never ‘certified’ a diver in Matt’s condition.
 This restricted pool access, the ability to purchase equipment, and exposed numerous liability hurdles in affording Matt his dream.
 Michael Lombardi, the Diving a Dream Coordinator, Drew Gerling, Matt’s dive instructor, and Sean Harrison of Scuba Diving International, teamed up to create a specialty program that would afford Matt with a unique certification…SDI Scubility Diver #1.